diegomaureira/masa/docs/benchmark_test.md

 # Testing on Standard Benchmarks

 This document describes how to run MASA for the standard benchmarks testing.
+Our model and data can be found here: [MASA](https://huggingface.co/dereksiyuanli/masa).

 ## Prepare Datasets